adamsilver/fdpb/07-a-filter-form.md

 - Making each filter category collapsible (we’ll look at how to do this later)
 - Duplicate the submit button at the top of the form
 - Consider making the buttons stay on screen by using position: sticky[^].

 ## Should We Just Change To Links?

 Perhaps we should just throw away the form and use links.
-The advantage of which is that we wouldn’t need JavaScript—users would get standard and expected (link) behaviour, for free.
+The advantage of which is that we wouldn’t need JavaScript—users would get standard (link) behaviour, for free.

 But there are several disadvantages: